 Center faculty conduct research in a range of areas, including writing and grant funded research in bioethics, health law, communications, medical humanities, and related areas.
-This page list shared areas of research in the following areas.
+This page lists shared areas of research in the following areas.
 Specific projects are listed under each area, and link to the relevant section of that faculty member's research page.

 Informed Consent and Shared Decision Making

 Overview: Faculty carry out projects studying informed consent and shared decision making and related ethical issues in a number of areas, and test ways to improve patient involvement and choice.
 Areas include:

 - Risk communication and quantitative information in decision aids (Dr. Peter Schwartz, MD, PhD)

 - Decision making in the setting of extreme prematurity (Dr. Brownsyne Tucker- Edmonds, MD, MPH, MS)

 - Race and end-of-life care (Dr. Brownsyne Tucker-Edmonds, MD, MPH, MS)

 Other projects in the focus areas of Precision Health and Genetics and Research Ethics also involve ethics of consent and decision making (see below).

 Overview: Since the inception of the IU Center for Bioethics, our faculty have studied and addressed ethical issues related to genetics and other areas of precision health.
 Current and recent projects include:

 - Pharmacogenomics (Dr. Peter Schwartz, MD, PhD)